AnalyticsDojo/AnalyticsDojo/README.md

 Wiki
 ------------

-We would love your help expanding our [wiki](https://github.com/freecodecamp/freecodecamp/wiki).
-Our goal is to become a great resource for people learning to code, building local coding communities, and applying for coding jobs.
+We would love your help expanding our [wiki](https://github.com/jkuruzovoich/analyticsdojo/wiki).
+Our goal is to become a great resource for people learning data science.

 Contributing